nadun96/Practice/css/css_planc.md

 5. Day 5: Convert a desktop design to mobile
 6. Day 6: Create a micro-interactions library
 7. Day 7: Build a modern landing page

-Would you like me to elaborate on any of these topics or provide specific exercises for practicing them?